-Unlike other festivals where the audience just stands as cold onlookers, Ati-Atihan is not a spectator event.
-You can dance with the Atis without marshals shooing you away.
+Surely, many misses the fun of Ati-atihan.
+Because unlike other festivals where the audience just stands as cold onlookers, Ati-Atihan is not a spectator event.
+You can dance with the Atis without the marshals shooing you away.
 You can weave in & out of the parade route like you’re one of them.

 Imagine that feeling when you’re dancing with everyone to the heart-thumping beats of the drums.
 Visualize yourself surrounded by the psychedelics of colours & gigantic props.
 It’s ecstatic!

 However, we can’t do all of those anymore with the various restrictions on mass gathering & other health protocols.
 Nonetheless, devotees continued the celebration in solemnity, austerity & silence.
 After all, its the devotion that matters.

 Sure, this kind of chaos isn’t something that we are familiar about street dancing.
 We are used to watching an entertainment of choreographed spectacle.
 But Ati-Atihan Festival is differently beautiful.